The very last supermoon for 2022 will be appearing tonight

 [title]

-After being treated to a rare black moon just a few months ago, another cosmic marvel is taking over our night sky.
+Full moon lovers, get ready.
 Tonight, our heavens Down Under are set to become the celestial host to 2022’s very last supermoon – and we sure as heck don’t want to miss this one.

-Known as the ‘Sturgeon supermoon’, or also (perhaps more aptly) as the ‘August moon’, this lunar moment on August 11 and 12 will be super big and super bright, and it'll also be the very last supermoon earthlings will get to see until 2023.
+Known as the ‘Sturgeon supermoon’, or also, (perhaps more aptly) as the ‘August moon’, this lunar moment will be super big and super bright, both on August 11 and August 12, with it being the very last supermoon us earthlings will get to see until 2023.

 Scientists have advised that for all Aussies on the East Coast, we look to the eastern horizon anytime after 4.20pm on Thursday, August 11, or after 5.30pm on August 12.
 On both dates, the moon will be at its peak at moonrise, so be sure to be looking up at sunset for a monumental moon moment that you won't want to miss.